SasView/sasview/sasview/README.txt

          - A Nelder-Mead Simplex optimizer
          - A Differential Evolution optimizer
          - A Monte Carlo optimizer (DREAM)
-     - Several new models added:
+     - New models were added:
-!!!       - (what are they???)
+         - MicelleSphCoreModel (currently residing in the Uncategorized category)
+     - Existing models were updated:
+         - RectangularPrismModel
+         - RectangularHollowPrismModel
+         - RectangularHollowPrismInfThinWallsModel
      - Infrastructure to allow SESANS data to be fit with models was added.
 This will become available in a future release but can currently be used from the command line with some caveats.